lucapug/nyc-bike-analytics/README.md

 Transformations

-Transformations over the data warehouse staging table has been done by means of DBT core.
-DBT is also available as an integration in Mage AI.
+Transformations over the data warehouse staging table has been done by means of DBT core, available as an integration in Mage AI.
 The final result is the facts_JC_citibike materialized view to which Looker studio is successively connected to make the data analysis.

 See here below the lineage graph from the dbt documentation of the project.
 Notice that the dbt source mage_dbt_ops_bike_analytics_gcs_to_bq is an external source, created with a SQL transformer block of Mage.
 Here 'external source' means that the SQL transformation operates on input data that are outside the data warehouse.
 The output of this block are the BigQuery external tables over which the DBT transformation blocks operate.